Aabhas2/EDA-Mini-Projects/README.md

 # Exploratory Data Analysis (EDA) Mini Projects

 ## Overview
 This repository contains a collection of three mini projects focusing on Exploratory Data Analysis (EDA) using Python.
 Each project highlights a different aspect of data analysis, covering statistical calculations, demographic data insights, and medical data visualization.
+I created these projects by following the Data Analysis course by freecodecamp

 ## Projects